-This is a multi-pace workout that was introduced to me by coach Kevin Curtin when I was running for New Balance Boston—now Battle Road Track Club—about 15 years ago.
-We would use it to get ready for 5K-10K racing and it’s been a go-to session for me and my athletes ever since.
+This workout was introduced to me by coach Kevin Curtin when I was running for New Balance Boston—now Battle Road Track Club—about 17 years ago.
+We would use it early in a training block as a sort of reintroduction to track work but he’d also pull it out later in the season to sharpen us up for a goal 5K or 10K.
+The paces we tried to hit for the 400m reps differed depending on the training focus at the time.
+It’s been a go-to session for me and my athletes ever since.
 Here are the details:

-Why: This is a great workout to use when sharpening for a 5K or 10K.
-It goes through a bunch of different gears, requires you to be patient and disciplined with your pacing, encourages you to close hard, and helps boost confidence before race day.
+Why: This is a great workout to use earlier in the season to help re-establish your sense of rhythm on the track and prepare you for the more sustained VO2 max and threshold work you’ll do in the weeks to come.
+Later in the season, when sharpening for 5K or 10K racing, it takes you through a bunch of different gears, requires you to be patient and disciplined with your pacing, encourages you to close hard, and helps boost confidence before race day.

 Where: Ideally, on the track!
 (But you can just as easily and effectively do it on the roads, a flat path, or a treadmill, too.)

-When: About a week out from a key race.
+When: Earlier in the season, 12-16 weeks out from a key race(s) is ideal.
+About a week out from a key race if you’re shifting gears.
 It’s challenging and stimulating but not a lot of volume, which means it shouldn’t take you more than a couple days to recover from it (if you’re fit!).